 Sales Tax Exemption Certificate Multi-Jurisdiction

-- Sales Tax Exemption Certificate Multi-Jurisdiction (Texas, State of Colorado)
+- Sales Tax Exemption Certificate, Multi-Jurisdiction (City of Aurora, State of Colorado, State of Texas)